 In pure and mixed samples, SC probes covalently capture complementary DNA or RNA oligonucleotide targets and reject two-nucleotide mismatched targets with near-quantitative yields at room temperature, achieving discrimination ratios of 2–3 orders of magnitude.
 Semi-quantitative studies with full-length mRNA targets demonstrate selective covalent capture comparable to that for RNA oligo targets.
 Single-nucleotide DNA or RNA mismatches, including nearly-isoenergetic RNA wobble pairs, can be efficiently rejected with discrimination ratios of 1–2 orders of magnitude.
 Covalent capture yields appear consistent with the thermodynamics of probe/target hybridization, facilitating rational probe design1.

 SC probes require only one modified nucleoside (the crosslinker) and can incorporate DNA, RNA or modified bases as desired.
 In contrast to existing probe chemistries, SC probes achieve the high sequence selectivity of a structured probe, yet durably retain their targets even under denaturing conditions.
 This previously incompatible combination of properties suggests diverse applications based on selective and stable binding of nucleic acid targets under conditions where base-pairing is disrupted (e.g., by stringent washes in vitro or in situ, or by enzymes in vivo).

 Adapted with permission from Vieregg et al., J. Am.
 Chem.
 Soc., 135:9691-9699, 2013.
 Copyright 2013 American Chemical Society.

 CNVK is covered by US Patent 8,481,714 and other patents worldwide assigned to the Japan Advanced Institute of Science and Technology (JAIST).
-At the time of writing (December 2013), CNVK phosphoramidite is not available commercially.
+At the time of writing (December 2013), CNVK phosphoramidite was not available commercially.